 I admired their determination so I couldn’t knock their hustle or turn up my nose when they called out to us.
 We were approached many times and some even had the courage to strike up witty conversations.
 Often referring to us as “my sisters” and even though we didn’t buy anything from them, they were so kind enough to gift us with handmade bracelets.
 Those small acts of kindness were a gentle reminder to me that I must strive to do good by others without expecting anything in return.

-I always try to blend in with the locals when I travel, but somehow I end up sticking out like a sore thumb.
-I get noticed and especially by tour guides it is as if they can smell my blood in walking distance.
-Within seconds of being in view we were approached by tour guides and had all sorts of offers being thrown our way but we didn’t cave in.
+Within seconds of being in view Tiff and I were approached by and had all sorts of offers being thrown our way but we didn’t cave in.
 The bottom line is this, tour guides have one job and one job only and that is to finesse you by any means necessary so stay woke.

 We arrived at the Colosseum, in no less than 15 minutes, the atmosphere was electrifying and the streets were filled with people.
 From buzzing tourist trying to capture the best pictures or the local street vendors trying to haggle chargers for 25 euros that I secured for only 5 lol.